 Because they work just like emails, you can customize your templates and messaging to reflect your purpose for writing.

 And by including a relevant subject line, you can grab their attention immediately and let them know what your message is about.

 When writing InMails, you should always:

 - Keep it personal, relevant, and personalized.
 After all, what’s the point of sending a recruitment message to someone who’s already working, right?

 - Make sure you’re contacting the right person.
-You can learn a lot about potential candidates by checking out their personal profile information (summary, skills, etc.).
+You can learn a lot about potential candidates by conducting a free background check, as well as analyzing their personal profile information (summary, skills, etc.).